schooltool-project/schooltool-book/source/grant-rfp.rst

  - March 5: A preliminary application is not required, but recommended.
 This includes the first part of "Who" and "What."
 One submitted later in March is better than none at all.

- - April 1: Final proposal deadline.
+ - April 1, 2010: Final proposal deadline.

- - Mid-April: Winners announced.
+ - Mid-April, 2010: Winners announced.

- - May 1: Development work begins.
+ - May 1, 2010: Development work begins.

 Questions
 ---------